suryapandian/drona/content/success.md

 Slowly and steadily students of Drona have been blessed with success of various degrees.
 Here is a list of alumni's who cleared numerous exams via Drona.

+### Batch of 2024
+- Dharsini, selected for Tamilnadu Mercantile Bank clerk

 ### Batch of 2023
 - T.Thalapathy, cleared CGL(Combined Graduate Level Examination) and is posted in Postal Service